Carlosrincong/AWS-Solutions-Architect-Associate/RDS/README.md

 - Storage
 - Traffic from and to

+Read replica
-read replica, which is asynchronously updated. usefull for read-heavy database workloads beyond the capacity constraints of a single database instance.
+which is asynchronously updated. usefull for read-heavy database workloads beyond the capacity constraints of a single database instance.
+- Up to 15 read replicas.
+- Within AZ, Cross AZ or Cross Region (network fee).
+- Replication is ASYN, so reads are eventually consistent.
+- Use case: read replicas to run new workloads without affect the performance of the main database.
+Only for SELECT statements